Part Two: The Traditions

 Presence

 Silence lives in the gap between the adhan and the first bite.
-The moment of pause.
+The moment of pause that allows the nervous system to shift from sympathetic activation into the parasympathetic receptivity of deep nourishment.
 The breath before eating.
-The Sufis know that God is found in intervals, in the space between notes.
+The Sufis know that God is found in intervals, in the space between notes : and that the body receives healing most fully in that same sacred silence.

 Hunger